Are you ready to cry your eyes out? Just have a listen to this sad violin music.

 Often you’ll find that a song can become sadder just by altering something simple in your bowing technique or how you emphasize notes.
 Find out more in this video:

 You can find more sad violin sheet music and songs here, but this list is a great place to get started if you want to learn how to play sad violin and piano music that makes you cry!

 If you’re a violinist, you have a lot of particularly emotional and sad violin music to choose from.
 This type of powerful music can transport any listener into a different world.
 As a performer this is something you should strive to do!
 Here are five songs to help you express or portray sad emotions.

 1. “Theme from Schindler’s List” – John Williams

 The music for the film was equally moving, in large part due to the emotional music score written by John Williams.
 One of the most famous musical pieces in the film is the main theme.
 It is a piece for solo violin that renowned violinist Itzhak Perlman performs.
-This sad violin music is melancholy, haunting, and extremely evocative.
+This sad violin sheet music is melancholy, haunting, and extremely evocative.